johnstevenson/jsonrpc/README.md

 ## Usage
 If you downloaded the library through `composer` then everything is ready to run, otherwise you must point a `PSR-0` autoloader to the `src` directory so that the classes are automatically included.

+If you just want to have a quick play, point your browser to `example/client.php` and everything will run automatically.

 ## Client usage
 Firstly you need to instantiate a `JsonRpc\Client`.
 You do this by giving it the url you want to send your requests to: